chaos-polymtl/lethe/doc/source/examples/dem/bunny-drill/bunny-drill.rst

 Simulation Control (Loading)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The time end of the simulation is 2 after all particles have been loaded.
+The time end of the simulation is 2 seconds after all particles have been loaded.

 .. code-block:: text